tcew/OCCA/docs/creatingBackend.md

 #### Header files

-All modes are structured with API specification via a common set of header files:
+All modes are structured with API specification via a set of header files located in occa/include/occa/modes:

 ```
 cd occa